qeeqbox/social-analyzer/README.md

 The analysis and public extracted information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as cyberbullying, cybergrooming, cyberstalking, and spreading misinformation.

-`Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners` - by Joseph Jones, Founder of Strategy Nord, Unita Insight and OS2INT

 `This project is currently used by some law enforcement agencies in countries where resources are limited`

 - [New] Meta nested module is queued for testing